igorpeixoto/Schedule-Pointe-to-Google-Calendar/README.md

     * Open Google Apps Script editor (http://script.google.com)
     * Close the dialogue
     * Clear the myFunction() default empty function and paste the contents of [getschedule.gapps](https://raw.githubusercontent.com/igorpeixoto/Schedule-Pointe-to-Google-Calendar/master/getschedule.gapps) into the code editor
     * IMPORTANT!!!
-Change the timezone to your own (it's on line 7 - const timeZone = "GMT-3";)  IMPORTANT !!!
+Change the timezone to your own (it's on line 7 - const timeZone = 'GMT-3';)  IMPORTANT !!!
+    * (Optional) Enter an address for the events created (it's on line 11 - const location = 'address';)
     * File -> Save

   * Running the script: